 #2: You Don't Have Enough Time to Devote to the Class

-A lot of students sign up for AP Enviro because it has a reputation for being easy and less work than other AP science classes.
-Although the material it covers might not be as complicated or in-depth as that in other AP classes, this doesn’t mean you can coast through the class and expect to pass the AP exam.
+A lot of students sign up for AP Enviro because it has a reputation for being easy and consisting of less work than other AP science classes.
+Although the material it covers might not be as complicated or as in depth as that in other AP classes, this doesn't mean you can coast through the class and expect to pass the AP exam without putting in any effort.

 As mentioned above, the majority of students who take the Environmental Science AP exam don't even pass it, let alone get a 5.
 AP Enviro still requires you to memorize certain information, make connections, and develop specific skills, and you won't be able to do this if you don't plan on putting in the time needed to do well in the class.